Vadskye/Rise/docs/standard_effects.md

   * Damage/condition effects should generally have damage penalties instead of accuracy penalties
   * Damage/condition effects should generally have accuracy bonuses instead of damage bonuses

+## Focus spells vs maneuvers

+Maneuvers pay a two-rank penalty in their effects to make up for the fact that they don't have the Focus tag.
+Spells cost +4 levels to remove the Focus tag, because if they were able to remove the Focus tag at no relative level cost then there would be no reason to have maneuvers.

+## Non-choice effects

+Non-choice effects gain a two-rank bonus to their effects relative to choice-based effects like spells and maneuvers.
+This represents the increased power granted to highly specialized characters; a character with a "Healer" archetype should have access to more powerful healing effects than a spellcaster who invests an insight point or two into healing spells.
+Non-choice effects should generally not have the Focus tag, because the total +4 level difference could give access to powerful abilities dangerously early for dedicated characters.

 ## Condition ranks
 Note: This is duplicated in the Metacaster feat.